roseweixel/roseweixel.github.io/source/_posts/2014-11-15-javascript-the-honey-badger-of-programming-languages.markdown

 title: "JavaScript: The Honey Badger of Programming Languages"
 date: 2014-11-15 17:49:20 -0500
 comments: true
-categories: ['JavaScript', 'Ruby', 'scope', 'object-oriented programming', 'arity', 'Flatiron School']
+categories: ['JavaScript', 'Ruby', 'scope', 'object orientation', 'arity', 'Flatiron School']
 ---

 After spending six weeks in Ruby land, last week was all JavaScript all the time at [The Flatiron School](http://www.flatironschool.com).
 I feel like I've just added a hammer with superpowers to my programming tool box.
 You might bend a few nails along the way, but you can build almost anything with it.